The Border Collie is a medium sized herding dog that grows to between 30 and 55 pounds as an adult.

 - Border collie comprehends over 1,000 object names

 - Per Arvelius et al. 2013.
 Measuring herding behavior in Border collie—effect of protocol structure on usefulness for selection, Journal of Veterinary Behavior.

 - Blackshaw, J. 1991.
-An overview of types of aggressive behaviour in dogs and methods of treatment, Applied Animal Behaviour Science
+An overview of types of aggressive behavior in dogs and methods of treatment, Applied Animal Behavior Science

 - The National Academies (2006).
 “Your Dog’s Nutritional Needs: A Science-Based Guide for Pet Owners”.
 Nutrient Requirements of Dogs and Cats.